sam-goodwin/punchcard/packages/@punchcard/shape-jsonpath/README.md

 ```

 # Create a JSON Path
-`_` is not a type-safe DSL with members and operators that correspond to a JSON path expression.
+`_` is a type-safe DSL with members and operators that correspond to a JSON path expressions.

 Use `JsonPath.compile(expr)` to compile the abstract JSON path to its string representation.
 E.g `JsonPath.compile(_.id) === "$['id']"`.